EitanWong/com.eitan.sherpa-onnx-unity/Editor/Mono/README.md

 - **Offline Speech Recognition**: Real-time and batch ASR processing without internet connectivity
 - **Text-to-Speech**: High-quality offline TTS synthesis
 - **Voice Activity Detection (VAD)**: Detect speech segments in audio streams
-- **Speaker Diarization**: Identify and separate different speakers
+- **Punctuation & Post-processing**: Adds punctuation and sentence casing for English output
 - **Audio Enhancement**: Noise reduction and audio quality improvement
-- **Cross-Platform Support**: Windows, macOS, Linux, Android, and iOS
-- **Model Management**: Automatic model downloading, verification, and loading
+- **Model Management**: Automatic model downloading, verification, hashing, and loading
 - **Unity Integration**: Seamless integration with Unity's audio system

+> Note: Speaker diarization and source separation are not yet implemented in the runtime.
+They remain in the enums for forward compatibility but are not currently exposed as working modules.

 ## Requirements